LiEnby/FasterARK/README.md

 # FasterARK
 a new tool install ARK-4 on PSVita,

-== Featuers ==
+==

-- Simple PS3-Like user interface

 - Faster than the previous FastARK tool by OneLUA.

-- Does not include a game ROM or files.
+- Does not include copyrighted game ROM or files.

 - Does not require any legitimate "base game" to be installed.